Most business owners have clear goals to reduce their costs whilst improving the quality, and sometimes quantity, of work coming from their employees.

 Only one in three workers strongly agree that they have received a form of recognition or praise at work in the last week.

-In any work environment it is very common for employees to feel ignored and underappreciated.
+In any work environment, it is very common for employees to feel ignored and underappreciated.
 This is even when they have gone above and beyond expectations.

 For many employees who don’t feel adequately recognised, they are more likely to quit their job within a year.

-With this being said, employee reward and recognition one of the largest missed opportunities amongst managers and leaders.
+With this being said, employee reward and recognition some of the largest missed opportunities amongst managers and leaders.
 Not only does it motivate your team, but it also provides them with a huge sense of accomplishment.

 When employees feel truly valued for their work it will boost individual engagement and improve their loyalty to the business.
 Retaining members of staff is one of the biggest advantages to running a recognition and rewards programme in your workplace.